morrisonlevi/Ardent/README.md

 ## How can I help?

-The best way to help is to use the library and [submit issues](https://github.com/morrisonlevi/Ardent/issues) when you find them.
+The best way to help is to use the library (again, at your own risk) and [submit issues](https://github.com/morrisonlevi/Ardent/issues) when you find them.
 Over 99% of the library has been executed in a unit test but the quality of some of these tests is poor; improved tests are definitely welcome.

 ##### Can you add X structure?

 Maybe.
-Open an issue and mark it as a feature request and I'll look into it.
+Open an issue and I'll look into it.

 ## Why not use the existing Standard PHP Library?

 The Standard PHP Library (SPL) has many problems, some of which are documented in an [unfinished RFC regarding the SPL](https://wiki.php.net/rfc/spl-improvements).
-I won't go into them here, but I felt I needed to give at least some reasoning for not using it.
+I won't go into full details here, but essentially the SPL is not providing the standardized data structures and algorithms that I feel the PHP community needs.

 ### What's up with the name?